jbc-cp/csc202-assignments/projects/3/ass3a.md

 construct such a Huffman tree is provided here: [Huffman_Example.pdf](./Huffman_Example.pdf)

 Note:
-* You must provide test cases for all functions.
+* You must provide test cases for all functions except those that perform file writing.
 * Use the given names for specified functions, exactly as they appear in the assignment.
 * Use descriptive names for data structures and helper functions.